AbdelrahmanEssamA/Soduku_Solver/README.md

 # Sudoku_Solver

-Python program using backtraking algoritm to solve any soduku matrix and print the solved matrix
+Python program using backtracking algorithm to solve any Sudoku matrix and print the solved matrix
 ![](img.PNG)